Auction Results

 Condition and authentication are vital to the value of these items, and the card sold this week was authenticated by PSA (Professional Sports Authenticator) and given a condition grading of “restored”.

-The cards were issued between 1909 and 1911.
-They are now assiduously collected and traded, sometimes for huge sums.
+The T206 cards were issued between 1909 and 1911.
+They are now assiduously documented, collected and traded, sometimes for huge sums.

 Reportedly, last year was the first time in 30 years that no T206 Wagner changed hands in a sale.

 This card had previously sold in 2003 for just under $64,000.
-Before that it had apparently been tucked into a wallet for decades before going into a vault in the 1980s.
+Before that it had apparently been tucked into a wallet for decades while in the custody of one family.
+It went into a vault in the 1980s after it was nearly lost in a burglary.

 It had two previous sales over $1 million.

-The most valuable example was sold in 2022 for $7.25 million and is the most valuable baseball card ever sold.
+The most valuable example of a Wagner T206 ever was sold in 2022 for $7.2 million and it is also the most valuable baseball card ever sold.

 Please enable JavaScript in your browser to complete this form.